AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordability

 The cost of microtransit services varies by agency and location but falls between $1 to $5 per ride, generally.
-Many agencies offer discounts for seniors, veterans and students and many charge an average of $2 per ride.
+Many agencies offer discounts for seniors, veterans, and students, and many charge an average of $2 per ride.
 This is lower than the cost of mass transit in many cities, which ranges from $2.50 up to around $6 per ride.

 Convenience